-Any student who has successfully completed at least 28 credit hours toward the J.D. degree is eligible to participate in a field placement program.
+Any student who has successfully completed the first year of law school is eligible to participate in a field placement program.
 Students must be in good academic standing and have a GPA of 2.0.

 Students enrolled in the externship program during the school year must complete the following requirements:

 Externs are expected to devote a minimum of 60 hours to their externship experience over the course of a semester to earn one academic credit hour.
 Accordingly, students enrolled in the externship course for two credit hours must complete 120 hours of work during the semester of enrollment, and students enrolled in three credit hours must complete 180 hours of work.
 In addition to the time spent working at and for the externship field placement, this requirement also includes time spent on reflective journals, timesheets, and other class assignments as well as class time and time spent meeting individually with the externship professor.

 Externs must keep their time in the proper format detailing their extern activity.
 Externs must submit timesheets on the first and sixteenth of each month during the semester of enrollment.
 Students enrolled in the externship course for the summer semester must submit timesheets each week.

 One foundation to practice is routine reflection.
 Externs are required to begin a reflective practice through required journal entries about experiences from the externship.
 Such insight allows the professor into the types of professional identity issues experienced by the extern.

 4. Individualized Learning Goals